jorgelopezcoronado/SDNLab/README.md

     ```

-    For more information on builing docker images see [the containers
+    For more information on building docker images see [the containers
     lab](https://github.com/letitbeat/containers-lab).

 4. A modified mysql image (referred as h1) , to get it, execute: